 The ease of purchasing and the access to greater discounts has often been credited for the monumental rise of online shopping.
 We all know that the more time you spend looking for a cheaper deal for your desired product, the more likely it is that you'll be successful in securing a discount of some description.

-Here are three of the most common methods of saving money when buying online, and how they measure up to one another.
+Here are two of the most common methods of saving money when buying online, and how they measure up to one another.

 1. Discount codes